 Graduate education has been central to Stanford's reputation for academic excellence, intellectual innovation and entrepreneurial spirit since the university's founding.
 In Stanford's first year, 1891, 39 men and 12 women from 19 states enrolled as graduate students, representing one of the first opportunities for graduate study on the West Coast.
-Currently, they constitute 57 percent of Stanford's overall enrollment.
+Currently, graduate students constitute 57 percent of Stanford's overall enrollment.

-Today, 9,688 students are pursuing 15 distinct post-baccalaureate degrees in about 150 graduate programs in all seven of Stanford's schools: Business; Doerr School of Sustainability; Education; Engineering; Humanities and Sciences; Law; and Medicine.
-Stanford offers several doctorates, the PhD, JD, MD, DMA, JSD, and a variety of master's degrees, including the MS, MA, MBA and MFA.
+Today, 9,915 students are pursuing 18 distinct postbaccalaureate degrees in about 150 graduate programs in all seven of Stanford's schools: Business; Doerr School of Sustainability; Education; Engineering; Humanities and Sciences; Law: and Medicine.
+Stanford offers several doctorates-the PhD.
+JD, MD, DMA, JSD-and a variety of master's degrees, including the MS, MA, MBA and MFA.
 About half of Stanford's graduate students are pursuing a doctoral degree; Stanford is consistently among the leading private U.S. universities awarding the highest number of PhDs each year.
 Stanford's schools, departments and faculty have considerable autonomy in shaping their graduate program requirements, allocating resources and creating innovative learning opportunities.

-grad admissions. stanford. edu/explore-programs
+gradadmissions.stanford.edu/explore-programs